Deion Barnes is thriving as Penn State’s defensive line coach. So is the Lions’ defense.

 » READ MORE: In the loss to Ohio State, Penn State coach James Franklin is taking the blame for ‘all of it’

-Having played through the darkest period of Penn State’s history from 2011 to 2014, Barnes learned the power of difficult conversations early in his career.
+Having played through the darkest period of Penn State’s history from 2011-14, Barnes learned the power of difficult conversations early in his career.
 Despite the sanctions that banned the Nittany Lions from bowl games for his first three seasons, Barnes continued to give his all.

 As Franklin addressed the defensive line following the loss to the Wolverines, Barnes, then an assistant to ex-position coach John Scott Jr., nodded along.
 With an understanding of the power of tough conversations, Barnes led meetings of a similar tenor after Penn State’s 20-12 loss to Ohio State on Saturday.

 “My learning experience, as it goes, is really learning from your losses or your lessons and then making sure those things don’t happen again,” Barnes said.
-“And being intentional and being detailed and making sure, ‘alright, this is what was a problem we’re gonna make sure this doesn’t happen again, and we target everything towards that.’”
+“And being intentional and being detailed and making sure, ‘All right, this is what was a problem we’re gonna make sure this doesn’t happen again,’ and we target everything toward that.”

-The Nittany Lions currently lead the Big Ten in least opponent yards per carry average, sacks and tackles for loss.
+The Nittany Lions (6-1, 3-1 Big Ten) currently lead the Big Ten in fewest opponent yards per carry, sacks, and tackles for loss.
 Under Barnes, the defensive line has reached new heights, but neither he nor playmakers like Beamon are satisfied.

 Another Philly star?

-Penn State’s pass-rushing corps has been likely among the nation’s best through seven games, but new faces on the edge could be vital with the potential absences of defensive end Chop Robinson and Amin Vanover.
+Penn State’s pass-rushing corps has been among the nation’s best through seven games, but new faces on the edge could be vital in Saturday’s home game against Indiana (noon, CBS3) with the potential absences of defensive end Chop Robinson and Amin Vanover.

-One name in particular that should ring familiar for Philadelphia natives is freshman defensive end Jameial Lyons, formerly of Roman Catholic High School.
+One name that should ring familiar for Philadelphians is freshman defensive end Jameial Lyons, formerly of Roman Catholic High School.
 Lyons broke onto the scene with an eye-opening sack against Delaware on Sept.
 9 and has wowed coaches and teammates since.

 Lyons showcased his skills in a tight window against the Blue Hens but has only appeared in one game since.
 If Lyons is to see an increased role on Saturday, his teammates appear confident in what he can accomplish.